 Cybersecurity Catalog

-The M.S. in Cybersecurity program is designed to train cybersecurity professionals to meet the needs of business, industry, educational institutions, and government agencies locally and nation-wide.
+The master of science in cybersecurity is designed to train professionals to protect the electronic data of businesses, educational institutions, government agencies and beyond.
 The program provides a cutting-edge curriculum that prepares graduates to succeed as a cybersecurity professional or researcher.

-The Cybersecurity MS is designed as a full-time (with a part-time option), face-to-face program.
-Students without a computer science background may take a set of courses as preparatory that would otherwise be waived for those with the applicable undergraduate courses.
-The program is in line with curricular recommendations from the ACM Cybersecurity Curricula and the NSA’s Center of Academic Excellence (CAE) in Cyber Defense.
+The cybersecurity MS is offered on campus with full- and part-time options.
+Students without a computer science background take a set of foundation courses to get them up to speed with the program.
+Students with a computer science background could have foundation courses waived at the discretion of the program director.
+The program aligns with curricular recommendations from the ACM Cybersecurity Curricula and the NSA’s Center of Academic Excellence (CAE) in Cyber Defense.

 Admissions Requirements